wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-ionic.md

 ---
-title: Ionic(Node)
+title: Ionic(JavaScript)
 deprecated: false
 hidden: true
 metadata:
   robots: index
 ---
-This guide provides step-by-step instructions to integrate the FME Node SDK into a Ionic-based mobile application.
+This guide provides step-by-step instructions for integrating the VWO FME JavaScript SDK into an Ionic-based mobile application.

 ### What is Ionic?

-[Ionic](https://ionicframework.com/) is an open-source UI toolkit for building cross-platform mobile applications using web technologies like HTML, CSS, and Javascript.
+[Ionic](https://ionicframework.com/) is an open-source UI toolkit for building cross-platform mobile applications using web technologies like HTML, CSS, and JavaScript.
 It provides a library of pre-built components and tools for creating native-like mobile apps that can run on iOS, Android, and the web.
 Ionic is built on top of Angular, React, or Vue.js frameworks.

 <br />

-### Compatibility with FME Node SDK
+### Compatibility with VWO FME JavaScript SDK

-The FME Node  SDK integrates seamlessly with Ionic applications through npm package installation.
-Since Ionic uses web technologies and can leverage Capacitor for native functionality, the FME Node SDK can be directly imported and used within Ionic services and components.
+The VWO FME JavaScript SDK integrates seamlessly with Ionic applications through the installation of an npm package.
+Since Ionic uses web technologies and can leverage Capacitor for native functionality, the VWO FME JavaScript SDK can be directly imported and used within Ionic services and components.

 <br />